A bull moose in summer in Algonquin Park.

 Location: 1 Drury Park Road, Cochrane

-Nature photographers and avid birders flock to this preserve during the spring and fall migration for exceptional opportunities to spot rare and beautiful birds, including songbirds, hummingbirds and shorebirds and for bird banding events.
+Nature photographers and avid birders flock to this preserve during the spring and fall migration for opportunities to spot rare and beautiful types of birds native to Ontario, including songbirds, hummingbirds and shorebirds.

 Location: 952130, ON-569, Hilliardton